jamstack-cms/jamstack-ecommerce/README.md

 2. Update __src/templates/ViewInventory.js__ with methods to interact with the actual inventory API.

 3. Update __src/components/formComponents/AddInventory.js__ with methods to add item to actual inventory API.

+### Other considerations

+#### Images

+If you're using dynamic images over http, you can add a build step into `exports.createPages` in __gatsby-node.esm.js__ to download the images locally to improve the user experience.
+You can also add a placeholder image in __src/components/Image.js__ or make some adjustments in that component for other image loading enhancements.